WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Power Preprocessor</b></summary>

 Measure an image and answer what it found: depth, surface direction, body pose, what every pixel is, edges, drawn lines, straight runs, the paint and the light it was lit by, or the frame with its noise or its darkness taken out.
 Feeding a ControlNet is the usual reason, and the same answers drive relighting, defocus, parallax, masking and stylising.
-Pick the question and the node draws only what that question reads, including which models can answer it.
-Five of them need no model and download nothing; the rest fetch a checkpoint on first use, or read one another pack already has.
+Pick the question and the node draws only what that question reads.
+Five need no model at all and most fetch a checkpoint on first use. `Marigold v2` is the exception: it reads a transformer, a decoder and a prompt embedding placed by hand.

 | | |
 |---|---|